bmharper/xo/docs/gamma-linear-sRGB.md

 only way.

-Where an sRGB framebuffer is not available (Galaxy S3, i.e. Mali400), then we simply blend non-linearly.
+Where an sRGB framebuffer is not available (Galaxy S3, i.e. Mali400), then we simply blend in gamma space.

 All vertex color inputs are non-premultiplied sRGB.
 The alpha, however, is linear.
 This is consistent with what Freetype produces, or indeed